mrange/FsNICC/README.md

 I much later found out that there was competition in 2019 to port the Oxygene demo on different platforms.

-There are some amazing ones like:
+There are some amazing ones for:

 * [Amiga](https://www.youtube.com/watch?v=7sYhIxiizKY)
 * [Atari STF](https://www.youtube.com/watch?v=8VOCbmMMteY&t=3s)